natiDotnet/Quartz.Hangfire/Quartz.Hangfire/README.md

 // Continue with a second job by referencing the first job by its name await schedulerFactory.ContinueJobWith(new JobKey("first-job"), () => Console.WriteLine("Second job"));
+// or
+// Continue with a second job by referencing the first job by its name await schedulerFactory.ContinueJobWith("first-job", () => Console.WriteLine("Second job"));
 ```

 ### Working with Generic Types